jhpyle/docassemble/_docs/initial.md

 {% endhighlight %}

 You can write whatever you want in these files; they will simply be loaded by the user's browser.
-Note that your Javascript files will be loaded after [jQuery] is loaded, so your code can use [jQuery], as this example does.
+Note that your [JavaScript] files will be loaded after [jQuery] is loaded, so your code can use [jQuery], as this example does.

-If you have Javascript code that you want to run after each screen of the interview is loaded, attach a [jQuery] event handler to `document` for the event `daPageLoad`, which is a **docassemble**-specific event that is triggered after each screen loads.
+If you have [JavaScript] code that you want to run after each screen of the interview is loaded, attach a [jQuery] event handler to `document` for the event `daPageLoad`, which is a **docassemble**-specific event that is triggered after each screen loads.
 (Since **docassemble**